pfheatwole/thesis/meta/discussion.rst

 discussion was to define the state variables.
 The flight reconstruction concept could start by defining *inverse problems* and *underdetermined systems*, which leads into probabilistic methods (*simulation-based filtering*).
 The purpose of flight reconstruction (in this context) is to determine the unknowns (here, those are the model parameters, the control inputs, and the wind vectors).

 Key points:

 * Bayesian filtering combines the observed data with prior knowledge of the system to generate a joint distribution over all the variables.
-Bayesian methods require a prior (over the state values and model parameters), a likelihood (for the observed data), and model dynamics (for the state transitions).
+Bayesian methods require priors (over the state values, model parameters, and model inputs), a likelihood (for the observed data), and model dynamics (for the state transitions).

 * Monte Carlo methods generate the joint distribution by exploring the possible space of plausible values.
 The exploration of different values uses